am-nm-collab/gpt-job-app/README.md

 ```

 Then follow the prompts to get a resume generated for you.
 The resume output is currently JSON stored in {DB_OUTPUT_DIR}/user_data.json.

+To test out the interactive chat functionality, try uncommenting lines 137 and 154 and commenting out lines 138 and 155.
+This will create a back and forth to gather more data from the user about activities, skills, and impact that the bot can use to extract key points.